betspot.zone logoThe Bet of Knowledge

 Mille-feuille, originating in France in 1651 by François Pierre de La Varenne, gained notoriety in 1867 when confectioner Adolphe Seugnot opened a store in Paris.
 The name "millefeuille" refers to the number of layers the dough can have.
 When puff pastry is made in the traditional way it is “folded” several times and ends up with 729 sheets which ended up being rounded up to 1,000.
 The traditional version has three layers of dough and two layers of cream filling, covered with a white icing and chocolate stripes forming a distinctive design.
 The importance of Mille-feuille in French cuisine is highlighted by the Le Mois du Millefeuille festival.

-The macaron is a small cookie made with almond flour
+The macaron is a small cookie made with almond flour, grainy and soft

 The macaron is a small cookie made with almond flour, grainy and soft, round in shape.
 Although many think it originates in France, it is said to have first appeared in Italy in the 16th century, initially as an unfilled wafer.
 It arrived in France in 1533 when Italian chefs brought it to Catherine de Medici